 Retired police colonel and former Philippine Charity Sweepstakes Office (PCSO) general manager Royina Garma has accused former president Rodrigo Duterte of spearheading a national drug war model driven by cash rewards.

-She sobbed uncontrollably and said that she feared for her life and that of her loved ones.
+She sobbed uncontrollably and said that she feared for her life and those of her loved ones.

 But Garma eventually mustered the strength to read her affidavit not once, but twice upon the request of the quad-comm.
 The ex-PCSO chief also said for the record that she wasn't forced into executing the bombshell affidavit.